 - Giveaways/Discounts: 20 units (about $1,000 in soft costs)

-My total Amazon FBA fees on that is approximately $1245.
+My total Amazon FBA fees on those sales were approximately $1,245.

-With some quick math, you can see my total costs are about $4,880.
-So, I’m still slightly in the hole, but I should end up breaking even after the final 22 units sell from this batch.
+With some quick math, you can see my total costs were about $4,880.
+So, I was still slightly in the hole, but I broke even after the final 22 units sold from this batch.

-Not only is air faster than ocean freight, there were also some port strikes going on that would have delayed things another couple of weeks most likely.
+Not only is shipment via air faster than ocean freight, but at the time, there were some port strikes going on that would have likely delayed things another couple of weeks.
 So, I bought myself about a month by paying extra.